-Editor’s Note: This post was originally published in August, 2016, now updated to reflect the latest addition to the 2017 itinerary, Brisbane, Australia.
+Editor’s Note: This post was originally published in August, 2016, now updated to reflect Air New Zealand’s current pricing and itinerary.

 You’ve planned and saved, then saved and planned some more.
-You’ve been dreaming of a visit to the land of the roos, of snorkeling the Great Barrier Reef, sailing the Whitsundays and the colours of Uluru in the glow of a sunrise since you can remember.
+You’ve been dreaming of a visit to the land of the roos, of snorkeling the Great Barrier Reef, sailing the Whitsundays and sampling a South Australian shiraz since you can remember.
 You’ve finally got the ways and means to visit Australia like you’ve always wanted to, now it’s down to just one thing.

 The question is rhetorical as it’s clearly a no-brainer.
 Unless you are seriously pressed for time, value-blind or self-loathing (I jest), there is simply no reason not to dive head-first into the fantastic stopover options available when choosing to fly Air New Zealand and their incredible network of South Pacific destinations.

-Canada > Los Angeles > Rarotonga (Cook Islands) > Sydney > Brisbane > Auckland > Honolulu > Canada
+Canada > Los Angeles > Rarotonga (Cook Islands) > Sydney > Auckland > Honolulu > Canada

+Flight Centre has long partnered with Air New Zealand to offer Canadians exclusive airfares to New Zealand and Australia.
 Each and every stop offered en route to and from Sydney is a legitimate destination on its own and all complement each other in their own way.
-What’s even better is that Air New Zealand arranges their flights to give passengers a full week between onward non-stop flights on the itinerary, giving travellers ample time to enjoy their break in an otherwise painstakingly long journey.
+What’s even better is that Air New Zealand arranges their flights to give passengers a full week between onward non-stop flights on the itinerary, giving travellers ample time to enjoy their break in the journey.

 - All international flights on this itinerary are non-stop so no unnecessary transits anywhere.

 - Air New Zealand operates 1 non-stop flight per week from Los Angeles to Rarotonga, cutting hours off the journey by avoiding transiting in Auckland (Air New Zealand hub).